onitake/wildpixel/README.md

 a palette generator.

-can use a ROM palette (needs to be pregenerated), build a palette on startup or calculate color values on the fly.
+can use a ROM palette (needs to be pregenerated), build a palette on startup or calculate colour values on the fly.

 ### lfsr

 avr-libc already includes a pseudo random number generator, but it uses too much code space and too many cycles.

-this one is based on a really primitive linear feedback shift register. but it should be sufficient for many use cases.
+this one is based on a 32-bit linear feedback shift register, with a polynomial that should give you the maximum period possible (2³¹-1). the lfsr is implemented as a galois counter, resulting in fairly optimal code for an 8-bit microcontroller.

-it seems to be buggy currently. patches welcome.

 ### tinymath

-a collection of small and/or fast math routines that can be useful if you don't need/want accurate results.
+a collection of small and/or fast math routines, optimised for avr cores.

+included are:
+* table-based 8-bit integer sine and cosine (with a precomputed 64-entry table)
+* fixed-point 8-bit multiply routines that make best use of the atmega's 8x8->16 mul instructions

+### dsp

+some wave generation and filtering routines.

+makes use of the tinymath library.

+## other

+there's a small test program, synth2, which uses the dsp and tinymath modules to generate sound samples and plays them through the sound card on a regular computer.

+it can be used as a test bed for synthesisers on your microcontroller.

+see the head of synth2.c for compile instructions.

-## who & legal
+## who and legal

 wildpixel was written by and is copyright 2017 by onitake <onitake@gmail.com> .

-the code is available under the simplified (2-clause) BSD license. see the LICENSE file for details.
+the code is available under the simplified (2-clause) bsd license. see the license file for details.